 The aggregate observation is modeled as a component of the assessment procedure.
 The <derivationExpr> can contain a formal language expression specifying how the value is computed.
 Component observations are nested under the aggregate observation, linked with a "DRIV" (is derived from) relationship.
 Where a component observation needs to be communicated in different formats, each format is a discrete observation, linked by a "XFRM" relationship.

-Observation, Condition, Diagnosis, Concern
+Obsevation, Condition, Diagnosis, Concern

 NOTE: The HL7 Patient Care Technical Committee is developing a formal model for condition tracking.
 The examples provided here are greatly simplified so as to illustrate certain aspects of SNOMED CT implementation.